Free Alternatives to Caslon

 Is Libre Caslon Text similar enough to Caslon?

-Libre Caslon Text achieves 88% similarity to Caslon.
+Libre Caslon Text achieves a FontAlternatives similarity score of 88% compared to Caslon.
 While not identical, it offers comparable letterforms, proportions, and visual style.
 Most designers find it works excellently as a substitute in web and print projects.

 What are the main differences between Caslon and its free alternatives?